ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 A basic understanding of networking is required.
 GitHub is required to complete this exercise

-Make yourself familiar with following tools.
+Make yourself familiar with following.

 * **hping3** - Intro to [hping3](https://www.kali.org/tools/hping3/)
 * **nmap** - Host discovery with [nmap](https://nmap.org/book/man-host-discovery.html) nmap on [Wikipedia](https://en.wikipedia.org/wiki/Nmap)